 We know that coral reefs cross the globe are dying fast.
 We also know that it’s by the hand of humankind that this damage is being done.
 But it’s not entirely irreversible.
 Thankfully, Coral Vita has invented a way to grow coral on land more than 50 times faster than Mother Nature, simultaneously improving their resilience to climate-change.
 This super-strength coral is then replanted in the ocean to flourish in its natural habitat.
 And we’re not talking a couple of coral here and there.
 We’re talking a commercial model that can empower ecosystem-scale restoration.
 Coral Vita’s first such project is based off Grand Bahama in the Caribbean, where the company has planted 6,000 coral and counting, with foundations also underway for their first land-based coral farm in the Middle East.

 Chile-based Imeko – born from ESG Labs by BTV – upcycles cigarette butts and transforms them into sustainable products.
 This can only be a good thing, as an estimated 15 billion cigarettes are still smoked everyday across the globe, with 70% of them ending up in the environment.
 This sparked the idea among a group of scientists to collect and convert the butts into products with value, such as coasters, planters and even ornaments.
 Naturally, the toxicity from the cigarettes is removed and the filters recovered, which are made of a non-biodegradable plastic (and not cotton, as it’s widely believed).
 Genius, right?

-If you’re a sustainable technology company interested in partnering on building your brand get in touch to see how we can help drive your change.
+If you’re a sustainable technology company interested in partnering on building your brand, get in touch with Bray St. to see how we can help drive your change.